sukanta481/d2w/replit.md

 #### Option 1: Configure Sendmail/SMTP
 1. Install and configure sendmail or SMTP on your server
 2. Update PHP.ini with SMTP settings
-3. Ensure `noreply@dawntoweb.com` is configured on your mail server
+3. Ensure `noreply@biznexa.tech` is configured on your mail server
 4. Test mail delivery

 #### Option 2: Use Third-Party Email Service (Recommended)